Jullyhein/jullyhein/README.md

 <h1 align="center">Hi 👋, I'm Jullyen Soares</h1>
 <h3 align="center">I'm a civil engineer who decided to change career in 2021 and it worked out well.
-I'm a Python backend developer, now learning Java.</h3>
+I'm a Python backend developer, And soon, I’ll be 100% full stack.</h3>

 - 🔭 I’m currently working for **evolve in the language with useful projects to solve problems.**